 Open the volume mixer from the taskbar

-In the Volume mixer window, locate the Input device field and click on the button next to it.
+In the Volume mixer window, locate the Input device field and click or tap the dropdown menu next to it.
 In the list, select the microphone you want to use.
 Please note that this changes the default input device for audio only, not for communication.

 Expand the list next to Input device and select one of the items

 If you want to change the microphone that each application uses, you can find the programs that have microphone access in the Apps section of the Volume mixer window.
-Find the app you’re interested in, then click the arrow on the right.
+Find the app you’re interested in and click or tap the arrow on the right.
 This lets you specify the input and output devices for that application.
-Next, click on the button next to Input device and select the desired microphone.
-The changes are applied immediately.
+Then, click or tap the button next to Input device.

 Set the default microphone for each application in Windows 11